ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 For example, the Buyer, also known as Requester, proposes a commercial state change of the MSA through Order A which is created at time t, and the Seller, also known as the Provider, has just agreed to a suggested discount rate change in the MSA submitted by the Buyer at time t-1 but not yet confirmed by CCSM consensus.
 This means that if the transaction of the Order A is processed in parallel to the discount change the wrong discount might be applied to Order A depending which transaction is executed first.

-**[R17]**	The Execution Framework of the CCSM utilized in a BPI MUST ensure that state transition computations are either completed or abort in finite time, where what is deemed to be a suitable finite time is determined by the commercially allowable duration of a commercial transaction.
+**[R17]**	The Execution Framework of the CCSM utilized in a BPI MUST ensure that state transition computations are either completed or abort in finite time.

+What is deemed to be a suitable finite time is determined by the commercially allowable duration of a commercial transaction.
 This requirement means that there cannot be infinite computational loops in a distributed computational system with consensus, as this would not allow the CCSM network to reach consensus anymore and bring the CCSM network itself to a halt.
 Note also, that when a CCSM node is offline, the virtual state machine’s Execution Framework does not perform computations; when a CCSM node comes back online, and synchronizes with the state of the CCSM network, it only validates the last available state - either a global state or specific to that node.

 **[R18]**	The Execution Framework of the CCSM utilized in a BPI MUST support widely used cryptographic operations natively, e.g., hashing, digital signatures, or zero-knowledge proof verification.